-- At William Rowland we installed in 2023 a large solar photovoltaic system on the roof of our Tankersley facility. - At Keeling & Walker we installed in 2023 a medium solar photovoltaic system on the roof of our Stoke facility. - At Thaisarco we installed in 2023 a medium solar photovoltaic system on the roof of our Phuket facility. - At Milver we have continued to allocate a greater share of our production to the most energy efficient equipment chain.
+- At Consolidated Alloys (NZ) we have installed in 2024 a medium photovoltaic system on the roof of our Auckland facility. - At William Rowland we have installed in 2023 a large photovoltaic system on the roof of our Tankersley facility. - At Keeling & Walker we have installed in 2023 a medium photovoltaic system on the roof of our Stoke facility. - At Thaisarco we have installed in 2023 a medium photovoltaic system on the roof of our Phuket facility. - At Milver we have continued to allocate a greater share of our production to the most energy efficient equipment chain.